TechArtToolBox/wheel-o-matic/README.md

 ## Installation
 - [Download the latest version here](https://github.com/TechArtToolBox/wheel-o-matic/blob/main/wheel_o_matic_v1.0.0.zip).
 Save the wheel_o_matic zip file to your computer.
 - Install like any other Blender add-on/extention.
-- The Wheel-O-Matic UI can be found in the 3D viewport sidebar (if you don't see those tabs, press N on your keyboard)
+- In the 3D View sidebar, there will be a tab called Wheel-O-Matic

 ## Wheel Setup Quick Start